shinseung428/RLRobotSimulation/README.md

 Reach destination folder contains files that run the agent under static/dynamic environments.
 The agent has two goals. i) Avoid obstacles, and ii) navigate towards the goal(marked green).

-**Before running the program, the path set in the code should be changed to include the neural network folder**
+**Before running the program, the path must be changed to include the neural network folder**
+ex) my path to the neural network folder:
 sys.path.insert(0,'/Users/sshin/Desktop/github/RLRobotSimulation/neural network')

 ##Notes